 - Check the cleanliness of the joint.
 Excessive levels of rust, oil, dirt, paint and other contaminants are detrimental to weld quality.

-- Check that proper welding procedures specification and welder qualifications are in place.
+- Check that proper welding procedures specification and welder qualifications are in place and up to date.

-- If preheat is necessary, insure it is done and measured correctly.
+- If preheat is necessary, ensure it is done and measured correctly.

 Checklist – During Welding

 - Check that all parameters stated in the Welding Procedure Specification are being followed.
-These parameters include items such as wire feed speed, voltage, electrical stickout, welding technique, welding progression, travel and push angles, shielding gas, etc.
+These parameters include items such as wire feed speed, voltage, electrical stickout, welding technique, welding progression, travel and push angles, shielding gas, adequate preheat and interpass temperature (if required), etc.

 - Check individual weld passes.
 If there is a multi-pass weld make sure each pass is adequate before placing the next weld.
 Problems can arise when welding over passes that have excessive convexity, trapped slag at the toes and other inconsistencies.